-Windows-->Cascade:Arranges windows one in front of the other each with a small right and down offset from the last.Windows-->Tile Vertical:Arranges windows side by side, stretching them fully from top to bottom.Windows-->Tile Horizontal:Arranges windows up and down, stretching them fully from left to rightWindows-->Close All:Closes all open windows.
+Arranges windows one in front of the other each with a small right and down offset from the last.
+Windows-->Tile Vertical: Arranges windows side by side, stretching them fully from top to bottom.
+Windows-->Tile Horizontal: Arranges windows up and down, stretching them fully from left to right Closes all open windows.